 - Is the preference for a button or a touch screen interface?

-A smartwatch for an older person is a good idea for several reasons.
-A smartwatch can afford peace of mind as the device can double up as a panic button.
-Pendant alarms are available for the same purpose, but a Smartwatch is easier to remember to put on.
-More recent smartwatches like the Apple Watch Series 6 have fall detection.
-This is a sensor that alerts the emergency contact if no movement is detected over a minute.
+A smartwatch for an older person is a good idea when a smartwatch affords peace of mind to the individual.
+Devices can double up as a panic button, and pendant alarms are available for the same purpose, but a Smartwatch is easier to remember to wear.

-Health monitoring is a popular feature of smartwatches.
-Also, it’s an area continuously being improved.
-For older fitness fans, smartwatches offer interactive, easy-to-use features to track progress and general health.
+Health monitoring is a popular smartwatch feature.
+Also, it’s an area of continuous improvement so senior wearers can continually update their fitness data.
+Health monitoring options offer interactive, easy-to-use features to track progress and general health.

-Like a smartphone, a smartwatch can be programmed with reminders for important events and appointments.
-Things like medication prompts or doctors’ appointments.
-For people with dementia, a smartwatch is a useful memory aid, for example, what day and year it is.
+Like a smartphone, a smartwatch can be programmed with reminders for important events, like doctors’ appointments or medication reminders.
+For people with dementia, a smartwatch is a useful memory aid to stay on track, of simple data, like the day and year.